mdes4214/kotlin-fp-arrow-slides/ch4/ch4.md

 Sometimes it would be nice to **have all of these errors** reported simultaneously.

-➡️ e.g. validate the input form
+➡️ e.g., validate the input form

 --